hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-4.md

 ## Introduction

-You will learn to clean HVAC data into a useful format.
+Your next objective as a Data Engineer is to use Hive Query Language similar to SQL to clean HVAC sensor data from HVAC machines and HVAC buildings into a useful format using Apache Zeppelin's JDBC Hive Interpreter.
 You will gain a practical experience with creating Hive tables that run on ORC files for fast and efficient data processing.
 You will gain insight to writing Hive scripts that enrich our data to reveal to us when temperature is at a cold, normal or hot state.
 Additionally, you will learn to write Hive queries on the data to determine which particular buildings are associated with these temperature states.

 ## Prerequisites